 Due Dates: Projects are due at the beginning of the class period on the date of the progress or final critique.
-A project is considered late if it is not ready at that time and will receive an 0 until submitted.
-The 0 will then be averaged with your grade if the piece is handed in BEFORE the next scheduled critique.
+A project is considered late if it is not ready at that time and will receive a 0 until submitted.
+We will use Petra to upload our projects for critiques.
 If you have an excused absence coming up on a critique day, the work is due before you leave.
 Most projects will have one or more progress critiques for which you will receive credit toward the final score.
-The final project is due before the last day of class, not during final’s week.
+The final project is due on the last day of class, not during final’s week.
 The final portfolio for the semester is due on what would have been the next class day after the final critique.
 The final portfolio is a current version of all of your projects for the semester.

 Re-submission: You may always improve and resubmit work and the new grade will be averaged with your initial grade if it is submitted within a week and before the next critique.
 This doesn’t apply to the final project.
 That is due the last day of class.

 Attendance Policy: Attendance in this class is mandatory because you cannot make up lost days by just reading or any other independent work.
 The class time is full of demonstrations, presentations, critiques and workshop time.
 If you miss demos you may never catch up and not know how to use the equipment.
 Workdays in class allow personal assistance from the professor on assignments and should be prepared for (you should work outside of class to be at the next stage of work, ready for assistance.
-Expect to spend at least 10 hours per week outside of class).
+Expect to spend at least 6-10 hours per week outside of class).
 You will always do better on an assignment if you are ready for the workdays in class (have completed more work on your project).
 Video screenings are wonderful opportunities to inspire your work and describe the nature of the assignment.
 Students who miss these invariably don’t do as well on the associated project.
 For all of the above reasons, I am strict about attendance and accountability.
-If you DO miss a class, you must email or text beforehand. you are responsible for finding out what was covered and learning from others as much as possible.
+If you DO need to miss a class, you must email or text beforehand. you are responsible for finding out what was covered and learning from others as much as possible.
 I cannot recreate the class for you.

 After three (3) unexcused class absences I will begin to lower your final grade for the course by three points (out of 100) for each additional absence.
 Unexcused absences should be saved for occasional minor illnesses and you should still notify me through a call or email before class.
 Two times late (10 min after class starts) will count as one absence.
 Excused absences are only given for illnesses that require a doctor, a COVID diagnosis or quarantine requirement (then attend remotely and communicate with me immediately) Kenyon sanctioned activities such as athletic events, etc., and must be okayed before the missed class whenever possible.
 Do not leave for these events early.
-All work must be handed in before an excused absence if it is due on the date of the absence or it will be considered late.
 If you have more than three excused events that pull you away from class, you will have to start using your three allowed unexcused absences (for instance, if you have 5 scheduled events, two of them will use up some of your allowed unexcused absences.)
 Excused absences do not include taking a friend to the airport, leaving early for break or the common cold.

 Copies: All documentation of your work will be handed in as an electronic file for inclusion in the Kenyon Art Department Archives.
 They maybe exhibited on our website or for promotional reasons within the college.